WICG/view-transitions/cross-doc-explainer.md

 might want to fire an event at that time, to let the new document make last-minute DOM changes before the new state is captured, e.g. change transition names based on which images are loaded.

 The new event would be fired at the first time the page ceases to be [render blocked](https://html.spec.whatwg.org/multipage/dom.html#render-blocked), and every time it is [reactivated](https://html.spec.whatwg.org/multipage/browsing-the-web.html#reactivate-a-document).

-Such event is
+Note that this event is different from [`pageshow`](https://html.spec.whatwg.org/#event-pageshow) as in the newly initialized document `pageshow` is only fired once the document is fully loaded.

 See whatwg/html#9315 and w3c/csswg-drafts#8805